survivejs/webpack-book/manuscript/output/01_targets.md

 ## Node targets

 Webpack provides two Node-specific targets: `node` and `async-node`.
-It uses standard Node `require` to load chunks unless async mode is used.
+It uses standard Node `require` to load chunks unless the async mode is used.
 In that case, it wraps modules so that they are loaded asynchronously through Node `fs` and `vm` modules.

 The main use case for using the Node target is _Server Side Rendering_ (SSR).
 The idea is discussed in the _Server Side Rendering_ chapter.